onlynishant/LuaFFIJson/README.md

 JSON decode function is very fast compared to existing LUA/C based JSON decoders.

-JSON encode function is slow because it is written in pure LUA.
+JSON encode function is comparatively slow because it is written in pure LUA.

 It has no other external dependencies.

-It is single file library.
+It is single file library(JsonParser.lua).

 It supports UTF-8 and Unicode.